sumonelove/sumonelove.github.io/content/_index.md

 ---
 title: "Hey, I'm sum."
-description: "I'm a **Upcoming Devops Engineer** and **Engineering student** who has a strong interest in Networking, linux, penetration testing and technology in general.
+description: "I'm a  **Final Year Engineering student** who has a strong interest in linux,OpenSource,Networking, penetration testing and technology in general.

-I’m also experienced in working with Linux-based servers and enjoy tinkering with them to improve my skills.I am a 21 old guy from India.
+I’m also experienced in working with Linux-based servers and enjoy tinkering with them to improve my skills.I am a 22 old guy from India.

 I like to self hosting my stuff and feel strongly about software freedom, digital privacy, and decentralization."
 ---